ahmadalwy3/ahmadalwy3/Dashboard:-Whitelist.md

 ***

 The _Whitelist_ pane lists all the _whitelist directives_.
-The purpose of a whitelist directive is to tell on which site uBlock Origin ("uBO") should disable itself completely.
+The purpose of a whitelist directive is to tell on which page uBlock Origin ("uBO") should disable itself completely.
 When uBO is disabled on a page, there will be no filtering applied to that page.

 When uBO is disabled for a site, its toolbar icon will be grayed, and the large blue "power" button in the popup panel is grayed.